hyriver/pygeohydro/README.rst

     clm_loc = hds.deymet_byloc(wshed.lon, wshed.lat, start=wshed.start, end=wshed.end)
     clm_loc['Q (cms)'] = hds.nwis(wshed.station_id, wshed.start, wshed.end)

-Other than point-based data, gridded data can also be accessed.
+Other than point-based data, gridded data can also be accessed at the desired resolution.
 Furthermore, the watershed geometry can be used to mask the gridded data:

 .. code-block:: python

     variables = ["tmin", "tmax", "prcp"]
-    clm_grd = hds.daymet_bygeom(wshed.geometry, start='2005-01-01', end='2005-01-31', variables=variables, pet=True)
+    clm_grd = hds.daymet_bygeom(wshed.geometry, start='2005-01-01', end='2005-01-31',
+                                variables=variables, pet=True, resolution=30.0/3600.0)
-    eta_grd = hds.ssebopeta_bygeom(wshed.geometry, start='2005-01-01', end='2005-01-31')
+    eta_grd = hds.ssebopeta_bygeom(wshed.geometry, start='2005-01-01', end='2005-01-31',
+                                   resolution=30.0/3600.0)

 All the gridded data are returned as `xarray <https://xarray.pydata.org/en/stable/>`_ datasets that offers efficient data processing tools.
 Hydrodata also has a function called ``signatures`` that can plot five hydrologic signatures graphs in one plot.
 Some example plots are shown below that are produced with the following codes: